barbazul/1kfa/mod_guide_player.md

 what it is and execute the "Good Thing I Brought..." move.

 The Pack cards represent the adventuring gear a character has brought along.
+But you do not need to declare exactly what that gear is until you're in a situation where you need something specific.

-If that equipment is something that can be returned to the backpack after use, write its name down on a card and place that card onto the Pack slot of the Slot Card, taking the place of the 1 or 2 red cards that were the cost of "Good Thing I Brought...".
+If the "Good Thing I Brought..." move is executed and the newly "declared" equipment is something that can be returned to the backpack after use, write its name down on a blank card and exchange that card for the "anonymous" Pack card(s) that were the cost of "Good Thing I Brought...".

-If the equipment is something that gets consumed immediately when used, the 1 or 2 red cards just get discarded.
+If the equipment is something that gets consumed immediately when used, the 1 or 2 Pack cards just get discarded.

 If 2 red cards are spent, and the character ends up with one card returning to their backpack, use the fiction to justify that.
 Maybe they didn't have *exactly* what they needed, so one piece of equipment had to be consumed to create the necessary tool, in a MacGuyver-esque fashion.